 ✓ Seek Support if You Need it: Sometimes, our ballot choices are extremely limited and go against our values as survivors.
 This can re-trigger trauma.
 Our Member Organizations are here for you.

 ✓ Explore Your Ballot

-✓ Be Counted: Participate in the U.S. Census by September 30th.
+✓ Be Counted: Participate in the U.S. Census.
 Help our state maintain representation and receive public funding for education, hospitals, and more.

 ➜ Santa Clara County has created some wonderful, shareable resources to spread the word about the Census.